corpsiefordsie/corpsiefordsie/README.md

 #### hi there!

-𖤐 call me fordsie / mers or whatever you want, my friend.
+𖤐 call me fordsie or whatever you want, my friend.

 𖤐 im not looking for a new friends yet.
 BUT!!! idm just interact if we have the similar interests. im very friendly ;)